-Our 2 day itinerary in Singapore takes you to the most fabulous spots in the city.
+Our 2 day Singapore itinerary takes you to the most fabulous spots in the city.
 From swimming in a celestial surfboard-shaped pool to drinking cocktails in an art-deco bar, you're sure to indulge yourself in these jaw-dropping locations.

 Singapore is the perfect city to plan an extended layover.
 The gorgeous Jewel Changi Airport is a major hub in Asia and a sight in itself.
 It was named the best airport in the world by Skytrax and features the world's largest indoor waterfall named the Rain Vortex.
 Marvel at the lush garden interior and browse the myriad of shops.